rohan-s-atl/basis/README.md

 ### Prediction

-`prediction_pipeline.py` builds event, market, and derived features for each mapped asset. `ml_scorer.py` attempts model inference with the trained XGBoost artifacts and falls back to a rule-based baseline scorer when a trained model is unavailable.
+`prediction_pipeline.py` builds event, market, and derived features for each mapped asset. `ml_scorer.py` supports trained XGBoost inference and a deterministic baseline scoring path for transparent comparison.

 Runtime model artifacts are loaded from `backend/ml/models/` and refreshed by `model_store.py` when new artifacts are written.